 Subscription cost of revenues.
-Cost of subscription revenues primarily consists of expenses related to hosting our service and providing support.
-These expenses are comprised of data center capacity costs; personnel and related costs directly associated with our cloud infrastructure and customer support, including salaries, benefits, bonuses and stock-based compensation; allocated overhead; and third-party referral fees.
+Cost of subscription revenues primarily consists of expenses related to hosting our service and providing support to our customers.
+These expenses are comprised of data center capacity costs; personnel and related costs directly associated with our cloud infrastructure and customer support, including salaries, benefits, bonuses and stock-based compensation; and allocated overhead.